An Overview of the Prostate Px+ Test for a Prostate Cancer Diagnosis

 - Helps alleviate patient anxiety by providing objective information about a patient’s cancer

-A diagnosis of prostate cancer does not mean the end to a fulfilling and active life.
+A prostate cancer diagnosis does not mean the end to a fulfilling and active life.
 If you have been diagnosed with prostate cancer but have not yet selected treatment, you are looking for as much information as possible to better understand your disease and your options.
 In prostate cancer, there is no one-size-fits-all.
 Understanding the multiple issues and challenges will help you take control of your individual health needs.